-The golden rule to fix almost any problems related to any devices.
+The golden rule is to fix almost any problem related to any device.
 Just restart it.
-If you suddenly start experiencing connection speed issues, and you are already on a wired connection or using Wifi very near to the router, the first thing you should do is trying to restart the router or modem.
+If you suddenly start experiencing connection speed issues, and you are already on a wired connection or using Wi-Fi very near the router, the first thing you should do is try to restart the router or modem.
 If the problems were temporary or caused by any conflicts, a simple restart may fix the issues.
 If you don’t know how to restart your router, read this guide.

 3. Change the DNS server

-DNS server also plays a vital role in how fast your internet connection is.
+The DNS server also plays a vital role in how fast your internet connection is.
 Always choose a good DNS provider.
 You can read our article on the best DNS servers for reference.
-We recommend using the Google DNS (126.96.36.199 and 188.8.131.52) for the best possible speeds no matter in which part of the world you are.
+We recommend using the Google DNS (220.127.116.11 and 18.104.22.168) for the best possible speeds, no matter which part of the world you are.
 Google DNS works way better than any other DNS servers we tried so far.
-For any usage cases including streaming and gaming, go for it.
+For any usage cases, including streaming and gaming, go for it.

 4. Turn off VPN